MyBuzzTechnologies/WidgetKitObjCDelphi/README.md

 - Use Octoid to import your new framework.
 It will appear in the list of SDK Frameworks in Octoid if you've copied it into the correct location.

-**Note:** I don't provide support for getting Octoid working.
-If you have questions or need help getting the .exe built, speak to the project owner.
+**Note:** If you have questions or need help getting Octoid built, raise an issue in the Octoid repo and the project owners will be able to help https://github.com/Embarcadero/octoid/issues

 - Copy the iOSapi.?????.pas file it generates into your Delphi project.